200 pp., 6.125 x 9.25, notes, index

 For more information about Holden Thorp, visit the Author Page.

-Buck Goldstein is University Entrepreneur in Residence at the University of North Carolina at Chapel Hill.
+Buck Goldstein is professor emeritus and University Entrepreneur in Residence in the Department of Economics at the University of North Carolina at Chapel Hill.

 For more information about Buck Goldstein, visit the Author Page.

 "A growing chorus of voices is insisting that the world's great problems will be solved only through innovative thinking and that such thinking can best be found at the research university.
 Right at the forefront of this group are Holden Thorp . . . and Buck Goldstein . . . and they lay out a persuasive case in Engines of Innovation."--BizEd